tom-elvidge/dotfiles/README.md

 A collection of files to set up my development environment on macOS.

-For updates make changes here and copy them to the home directory.
+Make here and copy them to the home directory.

 ```sh
 sudo cp -r .[^.]* ~